 Our mission: Dawson School is dedicated to excellence of mind, body, and character.
-We prepare students, through challenging and relevant learning, to become creative, resilient problem-solvers who bring their best to the world.
+We prepare students, through challenging and relevant learning, to become creative, resilient problem solvers who bring their best to the world.

 K-6 students experience more than 20 different media each year.

-Middle and Upper School students may choose from 15 arts electives, including ceramics, yearbook, drawing and painting, jewelry-making and enameling, photography, sculpture, woodworking, and printmaking.
+Middle and upper school students may choose from 15 arts electives, including ceramics, yearbook, drawing and painting, jewelry-making and enameling, photography, sculpture, woodworking, and printmaking.

-K-6 students participate in physical education classes four times a week.
+K-5 students participate in physical education classes four times a week.

-Middle School sports include lacrosse, soccer, tennis, basketball, baseball, co-ed cyclocross, volleyball, and cross country.
+Middle school sports include lacrosse, soccer, tennis, basketball, baseball, co-ed cyclocross, volleyball, and cross country.

 Over 75 faculty members work collaboratively with 50 additional staff to support the head of school and programs.
 Faculty members are nationally recruited for their expertise in their subject areas as well as for their diverse outside interests (many centered around the outdoors and the arts).
 Dawson faculty have an average of 17 years of experience and 67 percent have, or are working on, graduate degrees.

 The Dawson GreenRide, a centralized flat fee bus service, is a safe, economical, and time-saving option for all families.
-Seven routes serve Boulder, Longmont, Lafayette, Louisville, Erie, Broomfield, Westminster.
+Seven routes serve Boulder, Longmont, Lafayette, Louisville, Erie, Broomfield, and Westminster.